CRoP: Context-wise Robust Static Human-Sensing Personalization: Approach

-\paragraph{ToleratedPrune Module (Algorithm \ref{alg:main} – Step $3$):} Algorithm \ref{alg:prune} outlines the \emph{ToleratedPrune} module, taking a model $\cM_\theta$, pruning tolerance $\tau$, and the dataset $\cD$ as inputs.
+To solve this, the \emph{ToleratedPrune} module iteratively computes an optimal sub-network for each individual's available context $\Ca$.
 It initiates with a modest pruning amount of $k$ and incrementally increases this amount by $k'$ until the model's accuracy exhibits a drop of $\tau$ percent on $\cD$.
 Here, $k$ and $k'$ are hyperparameters within the range of $(0,1)$.
 The module returns $\cM_{\theta^\downarrow}$, representing the pruned state of the model before the last pruning iteration.
+The symbol $\theta^\downarrow$ suggests that only a subset of this model's parameters are non-zero.
 This state is such that further pruning would result in a higher accuracy loss on dataset $\cD$ than the tolerable amount $\tau$.
 This module performs pruning leveraging the conventional magnitude-based unstructured pruning \citep{zhu2017prune}.

 Thus, step 3 in Algorithm \ref{alg:main} generates a pruned personalized model state $\cM^{P^a_i}_{\theta^\downarrow}$ whose prediction accuracy on context $\Ca$ is at most $\tau$ percent lower than that of the earlier state $\cM^{P^a_i}_{\theta'}$ while using only a fraction of its original parameters.
 The non-zero weights corresponding to these parameters contribute significantly to model inference for the available context $\Ca$.
 As a result, $\cM^{P^a_i}_{\theta^\downarrow}$ is essentially the \emph{minimal sub-structure} of the earlier state model $\cM^{P^a_i}_{\theta'}$, which is crucial for correct inference for context $\Ca$.
 This enables replacing a maximal number of zeroed-out parameters to incorporate information from unseen contexts using the generic model $\MG$ in the subsequent steps.